What Should You Really Eat After a Workout to Build Muscle?

 Why it’s great: Packed with omega-3s, this meal supports muscle recovery while delivering protein and carbs for growth.

 Want to fight post-workout soreness?
-Omega-3s in salmon can reduce muscle inflammation, per a Sports Medicine study.
+Omega-3s in salmon can reduce muscle inflammation, according to a Sports Medicine study.

 3.4 Lentil and Chickpea Curry with Brown Rice